 Cameron Becker, Land & Water Program Manager, Stewardship Coordinator – I am a fourth generation Tucsonan and I grew up exploring and enjoying the outdoors from the Sky Islands down to the Sea of Cortez.
 My work with the Trust allows me the opportunity to make a difference in these open spaces and working landscapes.
 I couldn’t ask to work with a better team of people who share my passion for conserving the legacy and resources that make our community such an amazing place to live.

 Janelle Gaun, Project Assistant – As a native Arizonan, I have always been fascinated by the unique beauty of our state’s landscapes, from tiny desert springs to snow-capped peaks.
 I started with the Arizona Land and Water Trust in 2017 and I am excited to help the Trust continue developing collaborative conservation solutions in Southern Arizona.
 With a background in hydrology, I am particularly interested in finding innovative partnerships to preserve desert waters and the communities they sustain.

 Colleen Iuliucci, Development Coordinator – A Tucson transplant, it didn’t take me long to fall in love with the vast mountains and open landscapes of Southern Arizona and consider it home.
-I’m thrilled to be a part of the Arizona Land and Water Trust’s legacy protecting the cultural heritage of the West and their collaborate approach to conserving open spaces and resources critical to sustaining this unique environment.
-I’m grateful to integrate my non-profit development experience with my personal responsibility to preserve the resources that sustain these unique, vanishing landscapes for future generations.
+I’m thrilled to be a part of the Arizona Land and Water Trust’s legacy protecting the cultural heritage of the West and their collaborative approach to conserving open spaces and resources critical to sustaining this unique environment.
+I’m grateful to integrate my non-profit development experience with my personal responsibility to preserve the resources that sustain these landscapes for future generations.